 Are you sick of Zucchini yet?
-After you have baked, sautéed, stuffed, and grilled about as much as you can stand, here are three ways to preserve zucchini so you can enjoy the summer harvest bounty over the winter months.
+After you have baked, sautéed, stuffed, and grilled about as much as you can stand, here are several ways to preserve zucchini so you can enjoy the summer harvest bounty over the winter months.

 Zucchini….It’s the crop that keeps on giving.
 It is easy to become overwhelmed by the harvest bounty collected from even a few plants in the vegetable garden.